At the end of the article, featured in the Kansas City Business Journal, there are two possible solutions featured:

 The Medicare Congress, taking

 place January 24-26, 2010, in Phoenix, Arizona looks at many of the issues facing Medicare today, including a the keynote presentation "The Future of Private medicare: Assessing the Impact of Reform," from Susan Dentzer, Editor-in-Chief, of Health Affairs and a moderated Q&A session moderated by Murray N. Ross, PhD, Vice President, Kaiser Foundation Health Plan.
-To find out more about The Medicare Congress,
+To find out more about The Medicare Congress, visit the webpage and download the brochure.

 No comments: